-Everyone has a role to play in tackling infections and at Hertfordshire Community NHS Trust we’re committed to providing patients with safe care in a clean environment whether care is provided at home, in a clinic or in one of our community hospitals.
-All our staff receive infection prevention and control training (at induction and regular refreshers) and are aware of their individual responsibility to ensure that they follow policy and prevent transmission of infection from patient to patient or to other staff members.
+Everyone has a role to play in tackling infections.
+At Hertfordshire Community NHS Trust we’re committed to providing patients with safe care in a clean environment - whether care is provided at home, in a clinic or in one of our community hospitals.
+All our staff receive infection prevention and control training (at induction and regular refreshers).
+Staff are made aware of their individual responsibility to ensure that they follow policy, and prevent transmission of infection from patient to patient or to other staff members.

 The Trust also produces an annual report on achievements and challenges, helping to identify priorities for the organisation.